CHIAMCK/task-management/docs/features.md

 How to use django table 2?
 1. use SingleTableMixin, to incorporate a table into a view or template
 2. create table class
-3. use the django table 2 template tag to render the table
+3. use the django table 2 template tag to render the table, {% render_table table %}

 How to exclude soft deleted records?